dhellmann/commandlineapp/docs/source/PyMagArticle/index.rst

     Sat Aug 25 19:09:41 2007       Created database
     Sat Aug 25 19:09:41 2007       Created log table

 The ``--message`` option to ``showlog`` can be used to filter the output to include only records whose message column matches the pattern given.
-When a message substring is specified, the select statement is altered to include only messages containing the substring (lines 19-20).
+When a message substring is specified, the select statement is altered to include only messages containing the substring.
 In this example, only log messages with the word "table" in the message are printed:

 ::

     $ python Listing7.py --message table
     Sat Aug 25 19:09:41 2007       Created log table

 The ``updatelog`` program in Listing 8 inserts new records into the database.
-Each time ``updatelog`` is called, the message passed on the command line is saved as an instance attribute by ``main()`` (line 15) so it can be used later when a new row is inserted into the ``log`` table (line 20) by ``takeAction()``.
+Each time ``updatelog`` is called, the message passed on the command line is saved as an instance attribute by ``main()`` so it can be used later when a new row is inserted into the ``log`` table by ``takeAction()``.

 Listing 8
 ~~~~~~~~~